ALANVF/Star-lang-specification/syntax/literals.md

 Names cannot start with an uppercase letter.

+Single quotes are allowed after the first character.

 Identifiers, keywords, tags, and macro variables follow this convention.

+Variable names are allowed to be a keyword:
+- Anything except for keywords that appear inside method bodies, `is`, and `has` are all fair game (even `class`!).
+- The excluded keywords can still be passed around via punned labels.
+- Getters/properties can be any keyword.

 ### Type
 A type literal